 More reviews of The Violent Person:

-In his latest book, The Violent Person, Dr. Raymond B. Flannery Jr. outlines professional risk-management strategies for safety and care.
+In The Violent Person, Dr. Raymond B. Flannery Jr. outlines professional risk-management strategies for safety and care.
 He notes that in their daily work, health-care workers are often in the path of violence, falling victim to homicide, hostage taking, robbery, and sexual assault.
 The Violent Person aims to save lives of these front-line caretakers and is of interest to any reader contemplating stress and the workings of the human mind.

 Bulletin of the International Society for Research on Aggression